Arnauld/yamex/kata-all-in-one.md

 ================================================================================

-To satisfy regulation constraint, it is required that each order trigger a log event in the audit trail.
+To satisfy regulation constraint, it is required that each order creation, update or execution, triggers a log event in the audit trail.

+## Signature hints

 ```java
 public interface EventType {